WWE Breaking Point: Event

-Before WWE Breaking Point aired on television, an untelevised match took place between Evan Bourne and Chavo Guerrero.
+Before Breaking Point aired on pay-per-view, an untelevised match took place between Evan Bourne and Chavo Guerrero.
 Bourne won the match by pinfall after a shooting star press.

 Preliminary matches

 The show aired with the tag team match for the Unified WWE Tag Team Championship, as Jeri-Show (Chris Jericho and Big Show) faced Montel Vontavious Porter (MVP) and Mark Henry.
-Henry countered Jericho's Codebreaker and whilst the referee was tending to him, Big Show delivered a knockout punch to Henry, allowing Jericho to get the pinfall.
+Henry countered Jericho's "Codebreaker" and whilst the referee was tending to him, Big Show delivered a knockout punch to Henry, allowing Jericho to get the pinfall.

 The following match was the WWE United States Championship match.
-Defending champion Kofi Kingston countered a neckbreaker by The Miz and delivered his finisher Trouble in Paradise to secure the win.
+Defending champion Kofi Kingston countered a neckbreaker by The Miz and delivered his finisher "Trouble in Paradise" to secure the win.

 The first ever Submissions Count Anywhere match pitted D-Generation X (Triple H and Shawn Michaels) against The Legacy (Cody Rhodes and Ted DiBiase).
 The match was quickly taken out of the ring as Michaels threw DiBiase over the barricade.
 Michaels attempted to make Rhodes submit by using a sleeper hold on the rail of the steps in the crowd.
 Meanwhile, Triple H and Rhodes fought in the lobby of the arena and eventually all four men returned to ringside.
 Triple H placed Rhodes' legs through the back of a steel chair and performed a Boston crab while Michaels simultaneously performed a camel clutch on him.
 Rhodes later threw Michaels out of the stands in the crowd, leaving he and DiBiase to double team on Triple H. They ended up in the backstage area where Triple H delivered a spinebuster to DiBiase through a catering table.
 A crossface on Rhodes was broken after DiBiase hit Triple H with an icebox.
 Rhodes and DiBiase headed back to the ring with Michaels in tow and dominated him for a while.
-Michaels started to fight back when he hit Rhodes with the Sweet Chin Music and applied a figure-four leglock, but this hold was broken by DiBiase.
-After, Rhodes performed the figure-four leglock around the ring post on Michaels whilst DiBiase performed the Million Dollar Dream, which resulted in Michaels submitting.
+Michaels started to fight back when he hit Rhodes with the "Sweet Chin Music" and applied a figure-four leglock, but this hold was broken by DiBiase.
+After, Rhodes performed the figure-four leglock around the ring post on Michaels whilst DiBiase performed the "Million Dollar Dream", which resulted in Michaels submitting.